alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 - [ ] applay some known mothods to data sets and compare them
 - [ ] implement the android app
 - [ ] dockerize the backend services
+- [ ] find an expert to get details about breast cancer